shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 </TabItem>
 </Tabs>

-Also, feel free to choose which Shake screen is shown when Shake is invoked manually:
+Also, feel free to choose which Shake screen is shown when Shake user feedback is invoked manually:
 * [New ticket screen](android/shake-ui/new-ticket-screen.md)
 * [Home screen](android/shake-ui/home-screen.md)